andrewmarkham/contentsecuritypolicy/README.md

 Install-Package Jhoose.Security.Admin
 ```

-###Dependencies
+### Dependencies
-The module requires the compatability level of the database to be >= 130
+The module requires the compatibility level of the database to be >= 130
 ----

 ## Content Security Policy